 Free- including childcare!
 Led by Jenny Clark, social worker with Care & Counseling Center of Georgia.
 Email Rev. Susan for more info.

 Young Adult Connections Support Group with NAMI (National Alliance on Mental Illness)

 This support group is designed for college students and college-aged adults who are seeking support for a mental health condition.
 Leaders are young adults trained by the National Alliance on Mental Illness Georgia Chapter.
 The group is confidential, free, and no registration is necessary.

 Third Wednesday of each month, 4:30 - 5:30 p.m., Parlor

 Are you a family caregiver of a loved one with memory loss, dementia, or Alzheimer's disease?
 Join us for a monthly support group of confidential encouragement and care.
 To RSVP, contact our Support Group facilitators: Aubrey and Carol Bush.

 Healing Hearts - A Parental Grief Support Group for Parents Who Have Lost a Child to Drug Overdose

 First Tuesday of each month, 6:00 - 7:30 p.m., Parlor

-A group for confidential sharing and support for parents of children who have died of drug overdose.
-For more information, contact Rev. Susan Pinson.
+A group for confidential sharing and support for family members of loved ones who have died of drug overdose.

 Glenn has a cooperative agreement with Care and Counseling Center of Georgia.
 The Care and Counseling Center of Georgia is independent of Glenn Memorial Church, but the church has assistance funds available for persons seeking counseling.
 Persons seeking professional counseling may contact the Care and Counseling Center directly and apply for Glenn Memorial Assistance Funds.
 Based on a sliding scale, the funds reduce the per visit fee for eligible persons to an amount between $10 and $50.